josias-qr25/chromatic-posts/README.md

 ![Angel](angel.jpg)

-Today is National Kindness Day, and we're not quite sure if this Huntress showed up to spread kindness or goblin pain... 😇🏹
+Today is National Kindness Day, and we're not quite sure if the Huntress showed up to spread kindness or goblin pain... 😇🏹

 Either way, kindness always hits harder when followed by a volley of arrows. 😉